This post may contain affiliate links. Read my full disclosure policy.

 Let simmer covered.
 Don’t peak!
 Very important to leave the lid on so the steam does not escape.

+Cut the winter squash.
 I really encourage you to look for red kabocha squash because it is so uniquely delicious!
 You might check with your local farmers- it is a hot item here in the Pacific Northwest.
-The skin is thin, no need to peel.
-Yams, butternut, or delicata would all be delicious as well.
+The skin is thin, no need to peel!
+Yams, butternut, sugar pumpkins, or delicata squash would all be delicious as well.

 The berbere gets thick after soaking, making a beautiful paste.